martell-n-tardy/Data-Visualization/README.md

 # Data-Visualization
-This repository contains mini-projects and case studies showcasing my advanced knowledge of analytical concepts in the data visualization software Tableau..
+This repository contains mini-projects and case studies showcasing my advanced knowledge of analytical concepts in the data visualization software Tableau.